Pinterest tag What Do Period Cramps Feel Like? Causes & Remedies | Rael

 • Tiredness

-Some people may even experience a higher body temperature while they have period cramps prior to their period.
+Some people may even experience a higher body temperature while they have painful cramps prior to their period.

 What Causes Period Cramps?